Documentation Index

 Handle multiple languages

-Guests write in their language; the AI responds in kind.
-Trellis supports 12 languages so communication is never a barrier.
+Guests write in their language; the AI responds in kind across supported connected channels.

-If a guest reports a maintenance issue, the AI can create a task and assign it to the right person — without you lifting a finger.
+If a guest reports a maintenance issue, the AI can create a task and assign it to the right person.
+It can also post comments directly to task activity feeds - keeping your team informed without you lifting a finger.

 Escalate when needed